TWSummer/RedditSmarter/proposal.md

 ### Background and Overview

-Reddit Smarter is a data analytics tool for Reddit users to gain useful insight into trends on the social media platform.
+Reddit Smarter is a data analytics tool for Reddit users to gain useful insight into trends on the social media platform's many communities (called 'subreddits').

 When a user types the name of a subreddit into the search feature, Reddit Smarter will pull the most recent posts to that subreddit and plot the number of posts made by time of day, the average karma received on each post by time of day posted, and will allow users to query for certain keywords in post titles to see how posts with those keywords in the title perform compared to posts without the keywords.